asteris-llc/converge/examples/elk/README.md

 terraform apply
 ```

-After provisioning completes, you should be able to access the url for the Kibana interface by running:
+After provisioning completes, you should be able to retrieve the url for the Kibana interface by running:

 ```shell
 echo "http://$(terraform output ip):5601/"
 ```

 ## Graphs

+This is the visualization of the graph that Converge applies to the system.

 ![elk graph](./graphs/elk.png)